TrestenPool/blog/_posts/2023-07-22-aws-cloud-practicioner.md

     4. ec2 serial console
   - considered the **backbone of aws** because a majority of aws services are using ec2 under the hood like S3, RDS, DynamoDB, Lambdas

+  #### Pricing ####
+    - Different types of pricing
+      1. On-demand
+        - low cost and flexible
+        - per hour or the second
+        - short-term, spikey, unpredictable workloads
+        - cannot be interrupted
+        - **least commitment**

+      2. Spot
+        - up to 90% off
+        - request spare computing capacity
+        - flexible start and end times
+        - can handle interruptions (server starting and stopping randomly) **biggest saving**

+      3. Reserved
+        - up to 75% off
+        - steady state or predictable usage
+        - commit to ec2 over a 1 or 3 year term
+        - can resell unused reserved instances
+        - **best long term**

+      4. Dedicated
+        - dedicated server
+        - can be on-demand or reserved or spot
+        - **most expensive**

+    - Another way to save but can be used for more than just ec2 is **AWS Savings Plan**

   #### EC2 Instance Families
     - General Purpose
       - A1, T2, T3, T3A, T4G, M4, M5, M5a, M5n, M6zn, M6g, M6i, Mac